Skip to content

 Readable

-YAML is designed for humans.
-You can read a Compdown file and understand what it creates without running it.
+Compdown syntax is designed to be human-friendly.
+You can read a file and understand what it creates without running it.

 Shareable